CSID-DGU/2024-1-OSS-team-13-ggokggok/.github/pull_reqeust_template.md

 ## PR Type
-What kind of change does this PR introduce?
+What kind of change does this PR introduce??

 <!-- Please check the one that applies to this PR using "x". -->